ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-veraison/_index.md

 prerequisites:
-    - Aarc64 or x86 computer running Linux.
+    - An Arm-based or x86 computer running Ubuntu.
 You can use a server instance from the cloud service provider of your choice.

 author_primary: Paul Howard

 ### Tags
 skilllevels: Introductory
-subjects: PLACEHOLDER SUBJECT
+subjects: Performance and Architecture
 armips:
-    - PLACEHOLDER IP A
-    - PLACEHOLDER IP B
+    - Cortex-A
-tools_software_languages:
-    - PLACEHOLDER TOOL OR SOFTWARE C
-    - PLACEHOLDER TOOL OR SOFTWARE D
 operatingsystems:
     - Linux
+tools_software_languages:
+    - CCA

 ### FIXED, DO NOT MODIFY